White Bean Soup

 How To Make White Bean Soup

 1. Sauté the Aromatics: Start by heating olive oil and butter in a large pot over medium heat.
-Add onions, carrots, celery, and garlic, sautéing until they are soft and fragrant.
+Add onions, carrots, celery, parsley, and garlic, sautéing until they are soft and fragrant.

 2. Stir in the Ingredients and Cook: Add the broth, white beans, and herbs to the pot.
 Bring the mixture to a boil, then reduce the heat and let it simmer for about 10 minutes, allowing the flavors to meld together.